recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 sudo mosquitto_passwd -c /etc/mosquitto/passwd forward
 Password: forward123
 ```
-The password file is used by broker which provides access control service.
+The password file is used by the broker which provides access control service.
 Now we are modifying the configuration of this broker.
-Use listener to specify the address and port.
+Use the listener to specify the address and port.
 ```ini
 listener 1883 127.0.0.1
 ```